-- Minnesota Housing requires an asbestos inspection/assessment on all buildings prior to rehab where there is reason to believe ACM may be present and will likely be disturbed during proposed rehab activities or if Phase I Environmental Assessment reveals ACM is, or likely may be, present.
+- Minnesota Housing requires an asbestos inspection/assessment survey on all buildings prior to rehab and demolition where ACM materials may be present and will be disturbed during the proposed rehab activities.

 - A Minnesota-licensed Asbestos Inspector must perform any asbestos inspection/assessment in accordance with Minnesota Department of Health (MDH) regulations.
 In addition, the Minnesota Department of Labor and Industry, Minnesota Pollution Control Agency (MPCA) and the U.S. Environmental Protection Agency also have requirements for when and how an asbestos inspection/survey is conducted.
 The most restrictive state and federal regulations shall apply.

 - If an asbestos inspection/assessment was previously conducted and it is determined to be reliable, no additional testing may be required.

 - Inspection/assessment report(s) shall be provided to the Owner.

 - If any of the testing reveals the presence of ACM, an asbestos management plan and asbestos removal plan shall be included in the final report.
 Any asbestos related work must be conducted in accordance with all applicable regulations.

 - ACM or presumed asbestos-containing material (PACM) may remain that is in good condition and not likely to be disturbed or become hazardous, unless applicable regulations and/or Owner dictate otherwise.
 ACM or PACM that is damaged, hazardous or likely to become hazardous must be abated or encapsulated.